Locality properties for discrete and continuum Widom--Rowlinson models in random environments: Appendix

 \section{Appendix}

-The formalism used in Section~\ref{sec:PBM} is convenient since it allows us to present the canonical Papangelou intensity in a simple form corresponding well to the canonical Papangelou intensities of the other models in this manuscript.
-However, the resulting dependently marked PPP under $\mathbb K$ is unconventional since every point $x$ carries an iid radius mark $m_x$, but then a whole cluster $\BM(\bar\eta^\ssup{k})$ carries a joint mark $\bar\s_{\BM(\bar\eta^\ssup{k})}$ which is not clearly coming from the individual points in $\eta^\ssup{k}$.
-This can be rectified, but only with some additional work, which we present here as a reference.
+The formalism used in Section~\ref{sec:PBM} is convenient since it allows us to present a canonical version of the Papangelou intensity in a simple form corresponding well to the canonical Papangelou intensities of the other models in this manuscript.
+However, the resulting process under $\mathbb K$ is not a marked point process, since every point $x$ carries an iid radius mark $m_x$, but then a whole cluster $\BM(\bar\eta^\ssup{k})$ carries a joint mark $\bar\s_{\BM(\bar\eta^\ssup{k})}$ which is not clearly coming from the individual points in $\eta^\ssup{k}$.